When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Conceptualizing Benchmark Saturation

-We define \emph{benchmark saturation} as the loss of reliable discriminative power among state-of-the-art models.
-A benchmark is saturated when top-performing models cannot be statistically distinguished and performance approaches the empirically observed ceiling.
-This notion corresponds to what prior work informally describes as \emph{performance saturation}—a plateau where inter-model differences become negligible \citep{justen2025llms,wang2024mmluprorobustchallengingmultitask,ott2022benchmarksaturation}.
+We define \emph{benchmark saturation} as the loss of reliable discriminative power among top-performing models under comparison.
+A benchmark is saturated when top-performing models cannot be statistically distinguished and performance approaches the empirically observed ceiling of the benchmark.
+This notion corresponds to what prior work informally describes as \emph{performance saturation}--a plateau where inter-model differences become negligible~\citep{justen2025llms,wang2024mmluprorobustchallengingmultitask,ott2022benchmarksaturation}.

-Unlike definitions based on reaching human-level performance \citep{gupta-etal-2025-improving}, our definition does not rely on human baselines, which are often unavailable or inconsistently measured \citep{wei2025position}.
-Moreover, human-level performance does not imply saturation, as benchmarks may retain discriminative power beyond that point.
-Prior analyses describe saturation patterns descriptively \citep{ott2022benchmarksaturation} or emphasize lifecycle management \citep{betterbench2025}, but do not provide a quantitative criterion for determining when a benchmark has saturated.
-We therefore formalize saturation as a measurable property derived from leaderboard uncertainty.
+\paragraph{Human performance ceiling.} Unlike definitions based on reaching human-level performance~\citep{gupta-etal-2025-improving}, our definition does not rely on human baselines, which are often impossible to comprehensively obtain, unavailable, or inconsistently measured~\citep{wei2025position}.
+Moreover, human-level performance does not imply saturation, as models may still be statistically distinguishable even after reaching human-level scores, allowing the benchmark to retain discriminative power.
+Previous analyses describe saturation patterns descriptively~\citep{ott2022benchmarksaturation} or emphasize lifecycle management~\citep{betterbench2025}, but do not provide a quantitative criterion to determine saturation.

+\paragraph{Saturation vs. stagnation.} We therefore formalize saturation as a measurable property derived from leaderboard uncertainty.
 We further distinguish \emph{stagnation} from saturation: stagnation refers to statistical indistinguishability among top models, whereas saturation additionally requires that performance is near the empirical ceiling.
-In practice, the two are often difficult to separate due to limited noise estimates.
+In practice, limited noise estimates blur the distinction between the two.

-\begin{prompt}[title={Definition: Benchmark Saturation}] A benchmark is \emph{saturated} if the evaluated models can not be reliably distinguished by their performance scores and future improvements are not possible. \\ Specifically, saturation is characterized by: \\ (1) statistically alike performance among different top-performing models \\ (2) top performance is approaching the benchmark’s empirically inferred ceiling. \end{prompt}
+\begin{prompt}[title={Definition: Benchmark Saturation}] A benchmark is \emph{saturated} if the evaluated models cannot be reliably distinguished by their performance scores and any further improvements are not statistically distinguishable under the evaluation protocol. \\ Formally, saturation is characterized by: \\ (1) statistically alike performance among different top-performing models \\ (2) top-performing models are approaching the benchmark’s empirically inferred ceiling. \end{prompt}